NXP Semiconductors N.V. (NXPI) Just Got Our Attention

 NXPI’s Market Performance

-NXPI stocks went down by -0.41% for the week, with a monthly drop of -9.48% and a quarterly performance of -1.22%, while its annual performance rate touched 45.41%.
-The volatility ratio for the week stands at 2.43% while the volatility levels for the past 30 days are set at 2.58% for NXP Semiconductors N.V..
-The simple moving average for the period of the last 20 days is 1.40% for NXPI stocks with a simple moving average of -0.62% for the last 200 days.
+NXPI stocks went up by 5.31% for the week, with a monthly jump of 9.32% and a quarterly performance of -2.76%, while its annual performance rate touched 50.43%.
+The volatility ratio for the week stands at 2.51% while the volatility levels for the past 30 days are set at 2.40% for NXP Semiconductors N.V..
+The simple moving average for the period of the last 20 days is 6.46% for NXPI stocks with a simple moving average of 4.34% for the last 200 days.

 Analysts’ Opinion of NXPI